Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 > This section introduces the Scripts, the directory-file structure the Scripts require to run successfully, and the **constraints you need to observe in configuring and running the Scripts**.
 >
 > 2. **[Configure the Scripts Running Environment](#2-configure-the-scripts-running-environment).**\
-> You will create a running environment for the Scripts within your Linux environment: a Linux machine or the AWS CloudShell.
+> You will create a running environment for the Scripts within your terminal environment: a Git Bash terminal, a Linux terminal, a Mac terminal or the AWS CloudShell terminal.
 You will create the directory-file structure that will enable the Scripts to manage a few AWS instances.
 >
 > 3. **[Create the Instances](#3-create-the-instances).**\
 > You will create the instances specified in Section 2 and this will generate some results.
 The results generated and displayed to the terminal by the Scripts that create AWS resources (instances, login key files, etc.) will be explained to help you understand how the Scripts work.